English comma rules can be confusing. Even the most confident writers sometimes struggle to remember when and how to use them.

 Parentheses don’t always need to be followed by a comma, but there are some instances where it is grammatically correct to do so.

-You can use a comma after a closing parenthesis as long as the sentence would require a comma without the parentheses.
+You should use a comma after the closing parenthesis if the sentence would need a comma without the parentheses.

 Here are the instances where it’s suitable to use a comma after a parenthesis: